markbrennand/force-framework/source/types/README.md

 _Types.Factory_ interface.
 If the _Type_ passed to the _Types.newInstance_ method is an instance of _Factory_, it will call the _newInstance_ method of the _Factory_ implementation to create the instance.

 See the reference [Apex docs](SfApexDocs/types.html) for the API.
 It is suggested that you keep a page open with the Apex docs  loaded for your reference whilst reading this page.

 If you wish to try the example code in an org.
 Deploy the code in the [example](https://github.com/markbrennand/force-frameworks/tree/gh-pages/example/types) directory to  your org if the org has the Force Frameworks code deployed.
 If your org has the Force Frameworks package deployed, deploy the code in the [example.pkg](https://github.com/markbrennand/force-frameworks/tree/gh-pages/example.pkg/types) directory.

+You must assign the _Force Framework Manager_ permission set to the user you will run the example code as in using Anonymous Apex.

 ### Use Case - Reduce Need For Global Classes
 If you're using the Force Frameworks package, the code for that package is in the _forcefw_ namespace.
 Taking